 - Now add 3 cups of boiling water and cook on low flame for 15 minutes.

-- Based on requirement adjust the gravy.
-I prefer the dish to be served with gravy and hence I add some more water just before finishing the dish.
+- Based on the requirement, adjust the gravy.
+I prefer the dish to be served with gravy, and hence I add some more water just before finishing the dish.

-- Add the rest of the Garam Masala and 1 Tbsp. of Mustard Oil and boil the Curry over the high flame for 5 minutes and switch the flame off.
+- Add the rest of the Garam Masala and 1 tablespoon of Mustard Oil, and boil the Curry over a high flame for 5 minutes, and switch the flame off.

 - Serve Bengali Keema Curry with your choice of rice or bread hot.